ErosCalvimonti/Java-Selenium-Automation/README.md

      ````bash
      git clone https://github.com/your-username/your-repository.git
      ```
-     Replace `your-username` and `your-repository` with your GitHub username and repository name respectively.

 2. **Navigate to the project directory**:
    - After cloning the repository, navigate to the project directory using the `cd` command: